 - Ensure that you have all the logs.
 If some are missing, then consult the driver immediately.

-- Make sure the logs are completely filled out and legible.
+- Make sure the logs are complete.

 - Check for documentation of pre- and post-trip vehicle inspections.
 Ensure that all required driver’s vehicle inspection reports (DVIR) are present and properly completed.